 Click here to listen to a reading of this blog:

 On thyroid medication and still feel rubbish?
-Wondering if there’s anything else you should try/investigate to see if it would help how you feel?
+Wondering if there’s anything else you could try or investigate to see if it would help how you feel?

 For many of us, it’s like piecing together a jigsaw puzzle.
 These could be the other pieces to yours.